sdeepaknarayanan/Computer-Vision/Assignment 4/Readme.md

-## Stereo Image Construction using patches from source and reference images.
+## Image Construction using Epipolar Geometry.
+Construction of the reference image from the source image.